corvusdeinanis/cuddlyspaceship/content/MDGs to SDGs.md

 [[Sustainable Development Goals|SDGs]] retain poverty eradication but have more

-SDGs are uniformly applicable unlike [[The New Millennium Development Goals|MDGs]] which differentiated between developed and developing
+SDGs are uniformly applicable unlike [[Millennium Development Goals|MDGs]] which differentiated between developed and developing

 SDG was **more participatory**

+SDG wider net